What is a WAF? |

 AI/ML Traffic Pattern Analysis

 The best web application firewall software and platforms use artificial intelligence algorithms and machine learning to perform behavioral analysis.
 They monitor traffic and characterize baselines for specific varieties, and in doing so capture anomalies.
-Thus, even when the application sustains novel attacks that don’t match known malicious patterns, using artificial intelligence, a WAF can identify the behavior in time.
+So even when the application sustains attacks that don’t match known malicious patterns, a WAF can identify the behavior.

 WAF operators may define and instantly apply organization- or web application-specific security rules to application traffic.
 This enables customization of WAF behavior without the risk of legitimate traffic getting blocked.